dwhitnee/serverless/README.md

 Requires local AWS credentials for [serverless-admin] in ~/.aws/credentials

-You can also use "aws configure" to enter the AWS keys (which will call the keys "default" instead of "serverless-admin").
+You can also use the AWS command line "aws configure" to enter the AWS keys (which will call the keys "default" instead of "serverless-admin").

 <code>